SwouitAzia/FormsHandler/README.md

 Preview:
 ![modal-form](resources/images/modal-form.png)

-## Enhanced UI : JSON-UI Texture Pack
+## JSON-UI Texture Pack *(coming soon)*

-Minecraft does not allow adding **special UI elements between buttons** in a Simple Form, the layout is fixed and cannot be changed.
+Minecraft Bedrock's native form UI is functional but visually limited — layouts are fixed and offer no customization beyond what the game exposes by default.

-To solve this, FormsHandler comes with an **optional JSON-UI texture pack** that modifies the game’s UI.
+To address this, FormsHandler will ship with an **optional JSON-UI texture pack** that provides **custom form layouts designed to blend seamlessly with the vanilla Minecraft aesthetic**, while offering a level of polish that is not achievable with the default UI.

-This pack dynamically detects specific text patterns in button labels and displays custom elements such as:
-- Headers
-- Labels
-- Dividers

-These additions make your menus **more structured and visually appealing**, providing a clean and organized layout **that is not possible with native Minecraft Bedrock forms**.
+The goal is to deliver interfaces that feel **native to the game** while clearly showcasing the added value of using FormsHandler on your server.

-The **resource pack is included in the plugin** under the [/resources](/resources) directory to make updates easier when the plugin is updated.
+The resource pack will be included directly in the plugin under the [/resources](/resources) directory, automatically copied to the server's **resource_packs/** folder on load, and togglable via the **configuration file**.

-It is automatically copied to the server’s **resource_packs/** folder when the plugin loads, and enabled by default.

-A **configuration file** is available to **enable or disable** these UI enhancements at any time.

-> The optional UI enhancement pack for Simple Forms has not been created yet, it will be added in the future.

 # Installation